 Once I had the chance to research the Antipodean point to my position and experience I discovered the August full moon hung over the oceans in the middle of the Bermuda Triangle; what a beautiful, strange and haunting world we live in.

 What struck me in my moments of awe of this incredible country is sadly the inescapable impact in our short but destructive Anthropocene age.

-I continue to explore our earth as a fragile beauty on the verge of a dystopian relic; highlighting the threat of climate change on our fragile and precious environment in the age of Anthropocene.”
+I continue to explore our earth as a fragile beauty on the verge of a dystopian relic, juxtaposed with the hopeful romantic view of seemingly untouched idyllic lands; highlighting the threat of climate change on our fragile and precious environment in the age of Anthropocene.